Author

 Christopher Boan is a lead writer at BetKansas.com specializing in covering state issues.
 He covered sports and sports betting in Arizona for more than seven years.

-For now, the team at BetKansas.com still has our collective sights on this year’s bowl season, with the latest batch of KU bowl projections showing potential stops in Shreveport, Fort Worth, Phoenix, Memphis and Dallas through eight weeks of play in Lawrence.
+For the final time this season, the team at BetKansas.com has put together our latest batch of KU bowl projections, with this week’s potential stops in Fort Worth, Frisco, Shreveport and Dallas through 11 games in Lawrence.

 Stick with BetKansas.com for all of our Kansas sports betting insight throughout the college football season.